bsojapan/bsojapan.github.io/static/01_univers/starwars.md

 #### Episode VI: Return of the Jedi

 * **Endor (The Forest Moon of Endor)**
 A sanctuary moon dominated by towering, ancient trees, orbiting the gas giant Endor.
 Located along the Cerean Reach past Cerea (branching off the Corellian Trade Spine), this heavily forested world was chosen by the Empire to house the shield generator protecting the incomplete Second Death Star.
-In a brilliant twist of fate, the Rebel strike team allied with the moon's primitive, resourceful natives—the Ewoks—to overthrew the Imperial garrison, leading directly to the collapse of the Empire.
+In a brilliant twist of fate, the Rebel strike team allied with the moon's primitive, resourceful natives?the Ewoks?to overthrew the Imperial garrison, leading directly to the collapse of the Empire.

-### The Sequel Trilogy (Episodes VII–IX)
+### The Sequel Trilogy (Episodes VII?IX)

 #### Episode VII: The Force Awakens